amalini10j/Covid19-Data-Analysis/README.md

 - This dataset is on the individual patient level and includes a patient's basic demographics, binary values for having common underlying health conditions, COVID-19 result status, ICU and intubation status and date of death (if applicable).
 - We have analyzed this dataset through machine learning to predict several patient outcomes(ICU entry, intubation, and death) based on their underlying health conditions.
 - Our target variable for mortality prediction is the `date_died` column which provides a date value for patient death or a 9999-99-99 for patient survival and is used to create a new `survived` column of binary values to use in our classification model.
-- The `ICU` and `Intubed` columns are similarly set as binary values (1-yes or 2-no) based on whether a patient experienced ICU entry or intubation.
+- The `ICU` and `Intubated` columns are similarly set as binary values (1-yes or 2-no) based on whether a patient experienced ICU entry or intubation.
 These target variables are used individually within the classification model, along with the same features as the mortality analysis to predict a patient's experience.
 - In addition to predicting patient outcome, we also look at feature importance within the machine learning model as a way to see which underlying conditions are most likely to contribute to patient mortality.